 With GPS enabled, Garmin 7S can give charge for 90 hours and 162 hours with solar charging.

 For Garmin 7, the charge goes up to 136 hours to 289 hours with solar.
-For the 7X, you may get 213 hours or 578 hours charge with solar.
+For the 7X, you may get 213 hours or 578 hours charged with solar.

 The 7X also has offered new hands-free LED flashlight feature with adjustable red or white light to help multi-sport athletes see, and be seen, during night conditions.